eunos-1128/openstructure/modules/doc/actions.rst

   ligand connectivity to be loaded correctly.
 Ligands loaded from SDF files are exempt from this restriction, meaning any arbitrary ligand can be assessed.

+  Output can be written in two format: JSON (default) or CSV, controlled by the --output-format/-of argument.

-  Output is written in JSON format (default: out.json).
-In case of no additional options, this is a dictionary with three keys:
+  Without additional options, the JSON ouput is a dictionary with three keys:

    * "model_ligands": A list of ligands in the model.
 If ligands were provided explicitly with --model-ligands, elements of the list will be the paths to